BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProjectSolutions.md

 ```
 function Restore-DeletedADObject {
+  <#
+  .SYNOPSIS
+    This command will restore AD users from the AD Recycle bin
+  .DESCRIPTION
+    This command will check for all deleted users and list them in a GUI, allowing the users that
+    need to be restored to be slected and then automatically restored to AD
+  .EXAMPLE
+    Restore-DeletedADObject
+    This will present a list of deleted users for selection to resore them to AD
+  .NOTES
+    General notes
+      Created By: Brent Denny
+      Created On: 01-Feb-2022
+  #>
   # Find all of the deleted objects in AD
   $DeletedObjects = Get-ADObject -LDAPFilter:"(msDS-LastKnownRDN=*)" -IncludeDeletedObjects | Where-Object {$_.Deleted -eq $true}
   $ADObjectsChosen = $DeletedObjects | Out-GridView -OutputMode Multiple  # Choose which objects to restore